Natural Playgrounds Provide Inclusive Play Spaces

 One of the biggest challenges in playground design is making sure it includes structures or spaces that meet the needs of a diverse range of children.
 Some communities install a “tot lot” for younger children near larger structures that keep older kids active.
 When the space for the playground is limited, towns and cities may be forced to make tough choices that leave the youngest or oldest children out.

 By contrast, natural playgrounds appeal to all children in different ways.
-Kids are free to create their own age-appropriate games around features that are made from dirt and water, leaves and logs.
+Kids are free to create their own age-appropriate games around features that are made from dirt and water, leaves, and logs.
 The same child can enjoy her neighborhood’s natural playground from the time she’s a toddler to when she’s a teen.

 Because they appeal to children of various ages, natural playgrounds also foster socialization among groups of children who might not otherwise interact in a play space.
-When the toddlers share play space with 11-year-olds instead being relegated to the tot lot, both groups have the opportunity to learn how to play around and with each other.
-This has developmental benefits for both the older and younger children.
+When the toddlers share play space with 11-year-olds instead of being relegated to the tot lot, both groups have the opportunity to learn how to play around with each other.
+This has developmental benefits for both older and younger children.

 Natural Playgrounds Provide Space for Children of All Abilities

 Universal design is an architecture and design movement centered on creating spaces that are accessible and usable for people of all physical abilities and ages.
 This movement promotes the idea that our play environments shouldn’t need special ADA-accessible accommodations.
 Instead, spaces and products should be designed for all users.

 The principles of universal design include equitable use, flexibility in use, simple and intuitive use, and tolerance for error.
 Some playground designs have begun to use universal design principles, adding sound and tactile features to provide experiences for a broader range of children.
 Natural playgrounds follow these design principles – naturally.